LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 Setting Up Your Experiments
 ---------------------------
 All experiments are set up using a single JSON configuration file (``config.json``), placed in the working directory.
-Below is a sample of a ``config.json`` file, testing the robustness of state-of-the-art robust aggregators in an adversarial distributed setup.
+Below is a sample of a ``config.json`` file, testing the strength of state-of-the-art robust aggregators in an adversarial distributed setup.

 .. admonition:: Click to expand JSON configuration
     :class: toggle